 - Plan a community outreach event

 Consider community outreach through an open house, volunteering, or holiday event.
 Or you can also support events that are already happening in your community such as a holiday parade or ball game.
 Use the opportunity to talk to your customers and hand out information about Community Powered and the unique benefits your utility offers to the community.
 The Association plans to hold a webinar in October with more information on community events.
-Get event ideas and planning tips on our free Oct 24 webinar.
+See the slides from our Oct 24 webinar with ideas and tips for planning an event in your community.

 - Get and distribute materials